BapnB/NerdPack-Kleei/README.md

 Use with Advance Unlocker like EWT

 Read GUI in every CR to understand how Keybinds are working.
-You can find it when right clicking on MasterToggle --> Combat Rutines Settings.
+You can find it by right clicking on MasterToggle --> Combat Rutines Settings.